 Getting ready for your procedure

 - If possible, avoid medications and supplements that may thin your blood.
-This includes aspirin, ibuprofen, naproxen, Vitamin E, and fish oil for two weeks before surgery.
+This includes aspirin, ibuprofen, naproxen, Vitamin E, and fish oil for 2 weeks before surgery.

-- Do not smoke for two weeks prior to and two weeks after surgery.
+- Do not smoke for 2 weeks prior to and 2 weeks after surgery.
 Nicotine and tobacco smoke delay healing and can result in scarring or infection.

 - Vaseline or Aquaphor ointment